emacsorphanage/jedi-eldoc/README.md

-# This feature is merged emacs-jedi !!!!
+# This is obsolete module !!
+Please use emacs-jedi

+*Features of this module are merged with [emacs-jedi](https://github.com/tkf/emacs-jedi).*

 # Eldoc with emacs-jedi